cloudcomputingabc/volttron/docs/source/developing-volttron/VOLTTRON-quick-start.rst

 Prerequisites
 ==============================

-In this tutorial we will demonstrate installing the VOLTTRON platform at an `Ubuntu 20.04 LTS (Focal Fossa) Virtual machine <https://releases.ubuntu.com/20.04/>`_.
+In this tutorial we will demonstrate installing the VOLTTRON platform at an `Ubuntu 20.04 LTS (Focal Fossa) <https://releases.ubuntu.com/20.04/>`_ Virtual machine.
 In order to follow the tutorial the following are required

 -   Linux OS image (e.g., Ubuntu 20.04)
 -   Virtualization software (e.g., VirtualBox, VMware)